KDevZilla/AStar/README.md

 2. Once you've completed configuring the map, simply select AStar Search or Breath First Search.
-3. The number shows on each cell is the number of step you need to move from the intial cell to the end cell.
+3. The number shows on each cell is the number of steps you need to move from the intial cell to the end cell.